Work-Bound Lyndhurst Woman Killed When Truck Hits Tree

 A Lyndhurst woman on her way to work was killed when her truck slammed into a tree early Saturday, authorities said.

-The 40-year-old victim was pronounced dead at the scene after her Chevy Tahoe struck the tree off the northbound lane in the 100 block of Chubb Avenue around 7:15 a.m., Detective Sgt.
+The 40-year-old victim was pronounced dead at the scene after her Chevy Tahoe struck the tree off the northbound lane across from an industrial park on Chubb Avenue near Route 3 around 7:15 a.m., Detective Sgt.
 Vincent Auteri said.

 Although the investigation was in its early stages, speed appeared to be a factor, Auteri said.